-The Impact Statement must describe the anticipated labour requirements, employee programs and policies, and workforce development opportunities for the project, including:
+The Impact Statement must describe the anticipated labour requirements, employee programs and policies, and workforce development opportunities for the Project, including:

-- opportunities for employment, outlining the anticipated number of full-time and part-time positions to be created, and how this can change during the project; - continued employment opportunities for employees of the existing Base Plant and mine post-closure; - anticipated workforce region of origin (i.e. local, regional, out-of-province or international employees); - the skill and education levels required for the positions; - investment in training opportunities; - expected workforce requirements based on the National Occupational Classification system and timelines for employment opportunities; - working conditions and anticipated work scheduling for construction and operation (e.g. hours of work, rotational schedules, workers' modes of travel to work sites, fly-in/fly-out); - anticipated hiring policies, including hiring programs; - workplace policies and programs for Indigenous employment, workforce diversity and employment of women and other underrepresented groups; - · employee assistance programs and benefits programs; and workplace policies and programs, including codes of conduct, workplace safety programs and cultural training programs.
+- opportunities for employment outlining the anticipated number of full-time and part-time positions to be created, and how this can change during the Project; - continued employment opportunities for employees of the existing Value Chain Solutions Heartland Project 1, if applicable; - anticipated workforce region of origin (i.e. local, regional, out-of-province or international employees); - the skill and education levels required for the positions; - investment in training opportunities; - expected workforce requirements based on the National Occupational Classification system and timelines for employment opportunities; - working conditions and anticipated work scheduling for construction and operation (e.g. hours of work, rotational schedules, workers' modes of travel to work sites); - · anticipated hiring policies, including hiring programs; - workplace policies and programs for Indigenous employment, workforce diversity and employment of women and other underrepresented groups; - · employee assistance programs and benefits programs; and - workplace policies and programs, including codes of conduct, workplace safety programs and cultural training programs.

-Workforce requirements must take Gender Based Analysis Plus (GBA+) into consideration (see also section 21.4 Application of GBA+Application of
+Workforce requirements must take Gender Based Analysis Plus (GBA+)4 into consideration (see also section 21.4 Application of GBA+Application of